 I would like to respond to questions I am hearing about the funding of nursing homes in our communities.
 Nursing homes, especially in rural areas, are under-funded, and have been for a good portion of this decade.
 Our older relatives and friends have given so much to our community and I believe it is vital for us to commit the adequate funds to provide diversity in resources and comfortable living conditions.
+Volunteer senior living advisors are much needed help for our elders too.
 In addition, the skilled and unskilled care workers who care for them have seen little income improvement due to the reimbursement structure nursing homes must live with.
+For any concerns related to nursing negligence, contact Miami nursing home abuse attorney immediately.

-I was an advocate for the increased funding of nursing homes this past legislative session and voted yes for a Health and Human Services bill that would have increased funding to nursing homes by 6% over the next two years.
+I was an advocate for the increased funding of in home senior care this past legislative session and voted yes for a Health and Human Services bill that would have increased funding to nursing homes by 6% over the next two years.
 This was a substantial increase centered on the needs of rural nursing homes, and aimed toward reversing a disconcerting funding trend.
 In fact, in 2004-05, the legislature provided a minuscule increase of one-half of 1 percent.
 In 2006-07, funding was not restored at all.

 Additionally, I authored a bill that would have delivered more funds specifically to retirement homes in Northfield by including them in the Metro Reimbursement Pool.
 Unfortunately, Northfield Retirement Center and Three Links sit just outside of an arbitrary metro-line, which precluded them from receiving funds from the Metro Reimbursement Pool.
 This arbitrary boundary makes it harder for them to compete for the same pool of workers because they are unable to offer the same wages.
 This bill was regrettably taken out of the final bill in conference committee, but is an issue I will continue to champion.